muratk3n/thirdwave/en/README.md

 ---

-H2 has no problems on that front (only some on volume) equiv energy in H2 is actually *lighter*.
+H2 has no problems on the weight front (only some on volume) equiv energy in H2 is actually *lighter*.

 ---